 However, her late father’s wealthy brother, Solomon Davies Warfield catered for her welfare and education where she attended the most expensive girls’ school in Maryland.
 Wallis’ fine violet-blue eyes and petite figure ensured that she had many admirers.

 On November 8, 1916, Wallis married Earl Winfield Spencer Jr. (1888-1960), an American Navy aviator in Baltimore.
-Wallis had a phobia for flying after seeing two planes crash within the span of two weeks, and she was not fond of her husband’s profession.
+Wallis had a phobia of flying after seeing two planes crash within the span of two weeks, and she was not fond of her husband’s profession.
 In addition, her husband was also a heavy drinker, which affected his flying and even caused him to crash on one occasion.

 Spencer’s appetite for the bottle (along with the fact that he was often far away for months on duty) meant the couple had an unstable marriage, separating and getting back together several times.
 While still married to Spencer, Wallis had an affair with Argentine diplomat Felipe de Espil.
 As a result, the couple divorced on December 10, 1927.